- Swearer Center Staff

 Georgina leads research and assessment efforts at the Swearer Center.
 She collaborates with her colleagues at the Center and other units at Brown to design and implement programmatic and institutional assessment and evaluation projects and reports.
 As part of her role, she manages the College and University Engagement Initiative (CUEI), which includes the research and administration of the Carnegie Community Engagement Classification, among other components.
 Georgina manages Graduate Fellowships and leads a campus-wide learning community for graduate students on community-engaged scholarship.

 Georgina joined the Center in 2016 to build and launch the Brown in Washington Program: a public policy program for Brown’s undergraduate students based in Washington, D.C.
 Before joining the Swearer Center, Georgina was affiliated with the Abdul Latif Jameel Poverty Action Lab at the Massachusetts Institute of Technology (MIT J-PAL), the Regional Bureau for Arab States at the United Nations Development Programme (RBAS-UNDP), the Lebanese Economic Association and the Regional Office for the Arab States at the International Labour Organization (ILO).

 Georgina has been living in the United States since 2015 when she pursued a Master of Public Affairs at Brown.
 She was born and raised in Beirut, Lebanon, where she completed her undergraduate studies in Economics at the American University of Beirut.
-She loves food and cooking (with a passion for herbs, spices, and pickles).
-She also loves Gantt charts and storytelling with data visualizations.
-She is a founding member of the award-winning Swearer LipSync team.

 "And when you have reached the mountain top, then you shall begin to climb" – Khalil Gibran